 3 Fix-It Tips for an Overheating Clothes Dryer

 Perhaps the most common reason why dryers overheat is that the airflow to the machine is restricted.
 If the internal air duct within your clothes dryer is blocked, hot air is going to get trapped inside the drum.
 This can be very dangerous and cause a fire.
 To resolve this issue, look into your lint filter and make sure that there is no material clogging it.
-If you leave your filter this way, it can eventually lead to the burning and melting of your clothes in the drum.
+If you leave your filter this way, it can eventually lead to the burning and melting off your clothes in the drum.

 A technique you can use to find out if your element is suffering from a fault is by using a multimeter.
 To do this you must first ensure that your machine is turned off at the mains.
 You will then need to calibrate the multimeter.
 If your dryer’s reading is not between 20 and 50 ohms, then you have an issue.
 The heating element repair will require a dryer repair service.

 To discover whether your machine’s cycling thermostat needs replacing, cover all the basic areas first, to be certain it’s not another issue.
 Inspecting your vents, drum seals and blower wheels are a good place to begin.
 If all these areas seem in working order, remove the back of the clothes dryer and take out the cycling thermostat.
 Make sure the machine is turned off at the mains before doing this.
 To replace this element, you will have to buy a new cycling thermostat and place it back where you found the old one.
-This can stop your dryer overheating.
+This can stop your dryer from overheating.

 If you’re unable to resolve any of the issues above, or if you just feel uncomfortable working with something electrical, you may want to book a tumble dryer repair service.